binarygary/WP_Places/readme.txt

 4. When writing a post about a business, add the business name and address to the WP_Places field.

 == Changelog ==

+= 2.0.0 =
+* massive refactoring that will allow quicker fixes going forward.

 = 1.1.18 =
 * user tagsdomino pointed out an error with preg_replace in PHP7 and proposed using str_replace.
 Thanks! tagsdomino.